 But what does that mean in reality?
 Firstly, the weight.
 A 200kg wet weight isn’t exactly light.
 A modern Ninja 400 is around 15% lighter.
 A Yamaha MT-09 is 5% lighter, and has a lot more mid-range.

-And 110-130 hp doesn’t sound like that much either, especially not today when 150 is minimum qualification for being “fast”.
-There are motorcycles that would be described as “gentlemanly” that are in the 150+ hp club, like the BMW R1250GS.
+And 110-130 hp doesn’t sound like that much either, especially not today when ~150 hp is minimum qualification for being “fast”.
+There are motorcycles that would be described as “gentlemanly” that are in that ballpark (or above it), like large adventure touring motorcycles.

 Modern 600cc-class sportbikes are usually lighter than my 2006 model, and are slightly more powerful.
 So they’ll accelerate faster, and it’ll be harder to keep the front wheel on the ground.
 Power and torque delivery is usually similar (in the same ballpark).
 The Kawasaki ZX-6R 636 does make a lot more power though (around 130 hp, last time I checked).